Semiotic theory of Charles Sanders Peirce: I. Qualisign, sinsign, legisign

 A replica (also called instance) of a legisign is a sign, often an actual individual one (a sinsign), which embodies that legisign.
 A replica is a sign for the associated legisign, and therefore is also a sign for the legisign's object.
 All legisigns need sinsigns as replicas, for expression.
 Some but not all legisigns are symbols.
 All symbols are legisigns.
 Different words with the same meaning are symbols which are replicas of that symbol which consists in their meaning but doesn't prescribe qualities of its replicas.
+The replica of a rhematic symbol, for instance, calls up a mental image which image, owing to the habits and dispositions of such mind, often produce a general concept.
+Here, the replica is interpreted as a sign of the object, which is then considered an instance of that concept.

 II.
 Icon, index, symbol

 This is the typology of the sign as distinguished by phenomenological category of its way of denoting the object (set forth in 1867 and many times in later years).
 This typology emphasizes the different ways in which the sign refers to its object—the icon by a quality of its own, the index by real connection to its object, and the symbol by a habit or rule for its interpretant.
 The modes may be compounded, for instance, in a sign that displays a forking line iconically for a fork in the road and stands indicatively near a fork in the road.